EnricoDungca/TurnOnNotice/README.md

 # TurnOnNotice
-This script notify you when your computer has been turned on.
+This simple script notify you when your computer has been turned on.

 ## How to setup